minhazul-i/harvardx-ph525x-rafalab/README.md

 - **PH525x Series — Biomedical Data Science (eBook)**
   https://genomicsclass.github.io/book/

-### Supplementary Resource
+### Supplementary Resources

 For a better understanding of the statistical concepts covered throughout the course, the relevant videos from the following **StatQuest** playlist on Youtube is recommended to be followed alongside the PH525x lessons.
 They provide intuitive visual explanations that complement the course material.

 - [Statquest - Statistics Fundamentals](https://youtube.com/playlist?list=PLblh5JKOoLUK0FLuzwntyYI10UQFUhsY9&si=RKTkDwssA0BTd3dP)

-But for learning the statistical background and getting used to implementing them using R, I found this book the most helpful:
+But for learning the statistical background and getting used to implementing them using R, I found this book by one of my favorite statisticians **Danille Navarro** the most helpful:

 - [Learning Statistics with R Book by Danielle Navarro](https://learningstatisticswithr.com)